intel/CeTune/README.md

 * * *
 ####Prepare
-- one node as CeTune controller(AKA head), Other nodes as CeTune worker(AKA worker)
+- one node as CeTune controller(AKA head), Other nodes as CeTune worker(AKA worker).
 - Head is able to autossh to all workers include himself, head has a 'hosts' file contains all workers info.
-- All nodes are able to connect to yum/apt-get repository and also being able to wget/curl from ceph.com
+- All nodes are able to connect to yum/apt-get repository and also being able to wget/curl from ceph.com.

 * * *
 ####Installation